sanchitaa14/Sentiment_Analyser/README.md

 1. Right-Click Context Menu:

-⋅⋅*Highlight text on any webpage.
+  *Highlight text on any webpage.

-⋅⋅*Right-click and choose "Analyze Sentiment on Twitter".
+  *Right-click and choose "Analyze Sentiment on Twitter".

-⋅⋅*A new tab will open with sentiment analysis results.
+  *A new tab will open with sentiment analysis results.

 2. Popup Interface:

-⋅⋅*Click on the extension icon in the Chrome toolbar.
+  *Click on the extension icon in the Chrome toolbar.

-⋅⋅*Enter a topic and click "Analyze Sentiment".
+  *Enter a topic and click "Analyze Sentiment".

-⋅⋅*View the sentiment results displayed in the popup.
+  *View the sentiment results displayed in the popup.

 ## Troubleshooting
 1. CORS Issues: Ensure that CORS is enabled in your Flask app by using flask-cors.